Variations in quantitative MRI scanners' measurements

-Category: Environment Hits: 6Magnetic resonance imaging (MRI) is widely used in medicine to detect, diagnose and treat diseases such as cancer, while relying on experts' interpretation of images.
+Category: Environment Hits: 8Magnetic resonance imaging (MRI) is widely used in medicine to detect, diagnose and treat diseases such as cancer, while relying on experts' interpretation of images.
 Quantitative MRI, which obtains numerical measurements during the scans, can now potentially offer greater accuracy, repeatability and speed -- but rigorous quality control is needed for it to reach its full potential, according to a new study.

 Read more https://www.sciencedaily.com/releases/2021/06/210630141635.htm